shiki-tak/finschia-sdk/docs/run-node/run-testnet.md

 ### nodes

 A node directory is created for each validator node.
-Within each node directory is a `simd` directory.
-The `simd` directory is the home directory for each node, which includes the configuration and data files for that node (i.e. the same files included in the default `~/.simapp` directory when running a single node).
+Within each node directory is a `rollupd` directory.
+The `rollupd` directory is the home directory for each node, which includes the configuration and data files for that node (i.e. the same files included in the default `~/.l2app` directory when running a single node).

 ## Start Testnet